Insight into the latest generations of the Internet

 - Advanced authorisation measures such as encryption and DLTs are used to protect user identity and data.

 Web 3.0 is a significant step forward because it provides the infrastructure for humans and machines to interact, create, find, and share distributed data, use artificial intelligence to make accurate predictions, and be empowered to control one’s identity through a web of trust, security, and privacy.
+For more information regarding our services regarding Web 3.0, click here.

 Disclaimer: The opinions expressed in this article are those of the author(s) and do not necessarily reflect the positions of Dexlock.